dhemery/DHE-Modules/modules/booster-stage.md

 - **CV:**
     Control voltage signal that modulates the associated knob.
+    The modulation is calibrated so that:
-    A 0V _CV_ signal yields the value of the knob.
+    - A 0V _CV_ signal yields the value of the knob.
-    The modulation is calibrated
-    so that with the knob in the center position, a -5V _CV_ signal yields the knob's minimum value, and a 5V _CV_ signal yields its maximum value.
+    - A 5V _CV_ signal yields the value
+        as if the knob were rotated 50% clockwise
+        of its actual position.
+    - A -5V _CV_ signal yields the value
+        as if the knob were rotated 50% counterclockwise
+        of its actual position.